ECheynet/zombieInfectionModelling/README.md

 ## Summary

 In 2009, Munz et al. [1] have written a pedagogical paper that helps to understand how to solve systems of coupled differential equations. it dealt with the simulation of zombie infection among the human population.
-The model they use is here implemented in Matlab using a slightly different approach than used in [1].
+The model is here implemented in Matlab using a slightly different approach than by [1].

 ## Content